4 SEO Trends You Need to Embrace in 2018

 — Gary Illyes, Webmaster Trends Analyst at Google, October 2016

 It's 2018 — Your data is being tracked on the majority of websites that you visit.
 Have you ever saved headphones to your Amazon shopping cart and then suddenly see them pop up on your Facebook feed?
 Research shows that 30 percent of all internet users will ad block by 2018.
-Although nearly every page you view,
+Although nearly every page you view, app you download, link you click, or product you buy is tracked, you have the ability to block cookies (tracking), utilize anti-spam software, skip ads and customize social media feeds.

 Reaching top rank in an organic search is a great goal in an ad-blocking world.
 To optimize organic search rankings: